-Students explore ways that they can make a difference to prevent the spread of invasive species in fun charades-like skits and then develop an action project to be Healthy Habitat Protectors.
+Exploring ways that they can make a difference to prevent the spread of invasive species in fun charades-like skits, students then develop an action project to be Healthy Habitat Protectors.

 - How can people stop the spread of invasive species?

 - What are some actions I can do to help protect special places in my community?

 BC Curriculum Links

 - All living things sense and respond to their environment (Grade 4)

 - Multicellular organisms have organ systems that enable them to survive and interact within their environment (Grade 5)